TeamDev-IP/JxBrowser-Gallery/web-server/chart-rendering/README.md

 ### Summary

 This app shows how to render and export rich HTML/CSS/JS charts as images using JxBrowser.
-By following the approach described in this example, the user will be able to:
+By following the approach demonstrated in this example, the user can:

 1. Employ well-established HTML/CSS/JS charting libraries on the server side or outside the web environment.
-This app chooses [Chart.js][chart.js].
+This app showcases [Chart.js][chart.js].
 2. Use frontend styling options for the charts, like Bootstrap or Material typography.
 3. Perform an easy programmatic export to an image with few lines of code.
-4. Re-use the same chart-drawing code on the server and the client side if necessary.
+4. Re-use the same chart-drawing code on the server side and the client side if necessary.

 This example application showcases a client-server architecture to highlight how you can build a user-friendly web UI for inspecting and tweaking the charts and then reuse the same code to render charts as images on the server side.
-The similar mechanism of rendering can also be achieved in a desktop app, a console app, and in any other environment where JxBrowser is available.
+The same mechanism of rendering can also be utilized in a desktop app, a console app, and in any other environment where JxBrowser is available.

 ### Description